 Please make sure you have made arrangements to get home and that there is someone to look after you when you get there.
 If you have any problems please mention them to your nurse.
 We will only arrange ambulance transport if your doctor feels it is necessary.

 We will give you a copy of your discharge notification form to take with you - it includes details of any medication you need.
 We will also send a copy to your GP.
 Once you have gone home, we will send a letter to your GP telling him/her about your treatment and progress.

 We may have used your own medicines for your treatment whilst you have been in hospital.
 If these are still suitable they should be returned to you when you are ready to be discharged.
 If any of your medicines have been changed, the nurses will ask your permission to safely dispose of them.
 The hospital will provide you with any medicines you need to go home with - this will usually be a minimum two weeks supply.
 If you have any questions about your medicines, please ask to speak with a pharmacist.

-Back at home, if you have any worries about your medication, please phone the Medicine Helpline on 01244 365137, Monday - Friday, 2pm - 4pm.
-At other times, please leave a message on the answer phone and we will get back to you.
+Back at home, if you have any worries about the medicines supplied by the hospital pharmacy, please contact the hospital pharmacy on 01244 365249.
+For more general enquiries about medications, please discuss this with your GP or community pharmacy.
 If you need any medical certificates for your employer or the DSS, please ask the doctor who is looking after you.

 If you belong to a contributory scheme you will need to give your certificates to the ward clerk.

 Your nurse will tell you if you need an outpatient appointment.
 The ward clerk will book it for you and give you an appointment card.

 Please make sure you have all your belongings, including any cash or valuables you handed in for safekeeping.
 If you leave any property behind, this will be put into the Patient Property Store where it is kept for only one month.
 Please contact the ward.